-If you want to become a better writer a good grammar book can help a lot.
-There are many grammar books on the market, and not all are created equal.
-How can you spend your money wisely and find the right book for grammar to meet your needs?
+If you want to become a better writer, a good grammar book can help.
+But unfortunately, although many grammar books are on the market, not all are created equal.
+So, how can you spend your money wisely and find the right book for grammar to meet your needs?

 First, consider what you’re looking for.
-Do you want a style guide you can reference on occasion, or are you looking for a fun, witty overview of grammar?
-You can find something for all needs if you know where to look.
+For example, do you want a practice book or a style guide you can occasionally reference?
+Or are you looking for a fun, witty overview of grammar?
+Again, you can find books for all needs if you know where to look.

-- 2. Eats Shoots and Leaves by Lynne Trusse
+- 2. Eats Shoots and Leaves by Lynne Truss

 - 3. Woe Is I by Patricia T. O’Conner

-- 4. Several Short Sentences About Writing by Verlyn Kinkenborg
+- 4. Several Short Sentences About Writing by Verlyn Klinkenborg

-- 5. The Sense of Style: The Thinking Person’s Guide to Writing in the 21st Century by Steven Pinker
+- 5. The Sense of Style by Steven Pinker

 - 6. Write Right! by Jan Venolia